Providing Help and Hope In Times of Need.

 Call Priority Veteran Toll-Free at 1-866-460-3827.

 Priority Veteran is a service-coordination program for homeless veterans and their families to help them secure permanent, sustainable housing.
 In addition, case managers help veterans create their own Housing Stability Plan, as well as locate and gain access to resources such as medical or mental health services, veteran’s benefits enrollment, job-search assistance, financial coaching and more.
-We serve all counties in Alabama, with the exception of Baldwin and Mobile, as well as Muscogee and Troup counties in Georgia.
+We serve all counties in Alabama, with the exception of Baldwin and Mobile.

 Our goal at Priority Veteran is to ensure housing stability for homeless veterans and their families through case management and supportive services.
 We use the “Housing First” model, which is aimed at helping you obtain housing quickly so that your basic needs are met.
 At that point, we address other needs you may have, such as getting a job, budgeting or obtaining help with substance-abuse.
 Click here to read some real-life stories from veterans we have assisted.

 Following are some questions and answers to help you better understand the range of our services and the general qualifications for receiving assistance from the Priority Veteran program.
 To submit an inquiry concerning eligibility for services, click here.

 What Does “Homeless” Mean?